bowen31337/react-app-car-search-demo/README.md

 - Server Rendering

 ### Project Description
-The widget is about the car search. the link of demo is [https://ns-gjigbhyuxp.now.sh](https://ns-gjigbhyuxp.now.sh)
+The widget is about the car search.

 ### `yarn start`